IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“It took the Church until 1832 to remove Galileo's work from its list of books which Catholics were forbidden to read at the risk of dire punishment of their immortal souls.”

 >“In science it often happens that scientists say, "You know that's a really good argument; my position is mistaken," and then they would actually change their minds and you never hear that old view from them again.
 They really do it.
 It doesn't happen as often as it should, because scientists are human and change is sometimes painful.
 But it happens every day.
 I cannot recall the last time something like that happened in politics or religion.”

+>“Nothing disturbs me more than the glorification of stupidity.”

 >![alt text]({{site.baseurl}}/images/posts/pbdot.jpeg "Pale blue dot")<br>
 “Look again at that dot.
 That's here.
 That's home.
 That's us.
 On it everyone you love, everyone you know, everyone you ever heard of, every human being who ever was, lived out their lives.
 The aggregate of our joy and suffering, thousands of **confident religions**, ideologies, and economic doctrines, every hunter and forager, every hero and coward, every creator and destroyer of civilization, every king and peasant, every young couple in love, every mother and father, hopeful child, inventor and explorer, every teacher of morals, every corrupt politician, every "superstar," every "supreme leader," every saint and sinner in the history of our species lived there-on a mote of dust suspended in a sunbeam.